COMPASS Test Breakdown

 COMPASS is one of the most customized tests that are offered to students.
 However, it is unknown to most students who are taking it for the first time.
 This can cause hindrances and hitches in preparing for and taking the test.
 Therefore, to realize its benefits, students should understand the ins and outs of the test really well.

-Since COMPASS helps in self-assessment, it is extremely essential to take it well so that you can have the correct measure of your capabilities.
+Since this test helps in self-assessment, it is extremely essential to take it well so that you can have the correct measure of your capabilities.
 The student should prepare for its specific structure, which emphasizes on testing complete skills in the subject areas.

 COMPASS Test Modules